-In equation (1), $e{i,t}$ is a stochastic disturbance.
-The coefficient β_d describes the effect of a change in the relative long-run average state income on the relative long-run average disposable state income.
-A coefficient of β_d =1 implies no redistribution at all, while β_d =0 implies "full redistribution" as a change in relative state income does not affect disposable state income.
-Thus, (1- β_d) gives the degree of redistribution achieved by the stage of fiscal equalization under consideration.
-Furthermore, the coefficient β_s relates deviations of relative state income at time t from the relative long-run average state income to deviations of relative disposable state income from its relative long-run average and describes the stabilization aspect of the federal fiscal system.
-Again, (1- β_s) indicates the degree of stabilization provided by the fiscal system.
+In equation (1), e{it} is a stochastic disturbance.
+The coefficient β_d describes the effect of a change in the relative long-run average state income on the relative long-run average state disposable income.
+A coefficient of β_d =1 implies no redistribution at all, while β_d =0 implies "full redistribution" as a change in relative state income does not affect state disposable income.
+Thus, $(1-\beta_d)$ gives the degree of redistribution achieved by the stage of fiscal equalization under consideration.
+Furthermore, the coefficient β_s relates deviations of relative state income at time t from the relative long-run average state income to deviations of relative state disposable income from its relative long-run average and describes the stabilization aspect of the federal fiscal system.
+Again, $(1-\beta_s)$ indicates the degree of stabilization provided by the fiscal system.
 Mélitz and Zumer decompose equation (1) into two parts to illustrate this point: